 What is neurofibromatosis type 1 (NF1)?

 The disorder is caused by a mutation in a gene on chromosome 17.
 The gene codes for a protein called neurofibromin.
-This protein regulates the activity of another protein called ras, which promotes cell division.
+This protein regulates the activity of another protein, called ras, which promotes cell division.
 When the NF1 gene is mutated, it usually leads to a shortened version of the neurofibromin protein that cannot bind to ras or regulate its activity.
 As a result, the ras protein is more active.
-Cells are told to begin dividing and never told when to stop, causing the formation of tumors.
+Cells are told to begin dividing and never told when to stop, causing them to form tumors.

 How do people get NF1?

-In about half of all cases, a person inherits the mutated gene from a parent.
-The disorder is inherited in an autosomal dominant pattern, which means that only one copy of the defective gene has to be inherited for a child to get the disorder.
-Each child of a parent with NF1 runs a 50 percent risk of getting the disorder.
+About half of the time, a person inherits the mutated gene from a parent.
+The disorder is inherited in an autosomal dominant pattern, which means that a child needs to inherit just one copy of the defective gene to get the disorder.
+Each child of a parent with NF1 has a 1 in 2 chance of getting the disorder.

-In the other half of NF1 cases, a person will have no family history of the disease.
-The mutation is new and has likely occurred early in life (during the development of the embryo).
-The mutation will not be present in every cell of the person's body, just in some of them.
-But if it does happen to be in the germ cells (egg or sperm), the person can pass it on to their children.
-New mutations are so frequently the cause of NF1 because the NF1 gene is very large, making it more likely to accrue mutations.
+In the other half of NF1 cases, there is no family history of the disease.
+The mutation is new and has likely occurred either in the child's parents during egg or sperm production, or early in embryonic development).
+Embryonic mutations will not be present in every cell of the body, just in some of them.
+But if it does happen to be in the germ cells (egg or sperm), the person can pass the defective copy to their children.
+New mutations in NF1 are relatively frequent because the gene is very large, making it more likely to accrue mutations.

 What are the symptoms of NF1?